thwerks/GCode-Auto-Arranger/README.md

 * Enable "Label Objects" in PrusaSlicer in Print Settings / Output Options
 * Use PrusaSlicer and put a single part on the bed and export GCode using control+g
 * Run the app in the command line as such (node /path/to/gcode.js /path/to/your/part.gcode) or Windows (node c:\gcode.js c:\path\to\your\part.gcode)
-* A new file is created with the same name and inside same directory, appended with "new"
+* A new file is created with the same name and inside same directory, appended with "full bed"
 * Use PrusaSlicer GCode viewer to confirm results are satisfactory

 ### Additional Part Feature